Israeli court orders boy in custody fight returned to Italy

-JERUSALEM (AP) — An Israeli court has ordered a 6-year-old boy who survived a cable car crash in Italy to be returned to his relatives there amid a bitter custody battle between them and his family in Israel.
+JERUSALEM (AP) — An Israeli court has ordered a 6-year-old boy who survived a cable car crash in Italy to be returned to his relatives there, who have been locked in a bitter custody battle with family members in Israel.

 Biran’s parents and younger sibling were among 14 killed in May when a cable car slammed into a mountainside in northern Italy.
 He has been the focus of a custody battle between his maternal grandparents in Israel and his paternal relatives in Italy.